r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/0len/README.txt

 to .C or .Fortran where the compiled code expects to be pased a vector of lemgth at least one.

+[Support for this experimental check has been removed.]
 If R-devel is compiled with

 -DR_LESS_COERCION_FROM_NULL